chnm/thatcamp-org/wp-content/plugins/jquery-collapse-o-matic/readme.txt

 == Frequently Asked Questions ==

 = Where can I translate this plugin into my favourite language? =
-<a href='http://translate.twinpictures.de/projects/colomat'>Community translation for Collapse-O-Matic</a> has been set up.
-All are <a href='http://translate.twinpictures.de/wordpress/wp-login.php?action=register'>welcome to join</a>.
+<a href='https://translate.wordpress.org/projects/wp-plugins/jquery-collapse-o-matic'>Community translation for Collapse-O-Matic</a> is available via the WordPress Translation project.

 = I am a Social Netwookiee, might Twinpictures have a Facebook page? = Yes, yes... <a href='http://www.facebook.com/twinpictures'>Twinpictures is on Facebook</a>.